Azure/azureml-examples/accelerators/federated-learning/automated_provisioning/ReadMe.md

 - `AgentCount`: the number of agents in the K8s cluster (default: 1 - beware, this should be an _int_, not a _string_).
 - `AgentVMSize`: The agent VM SKU (default: "Standard_B4ms").

-The command should look something like the below (with the parameters replaced by your own values of course):
+The command should look something like the below (with the parameters replaced by your own values of course).

 ```ps1
 ./ps/CreateK8sCluster.ps1 "Your-Silo-SubscriptionId" "Name-of-Cluster-to-Create" "Location-of-Cluster-to-Create" Number-of-Agents "VM-SKU"